bigzen/RoboCup_Team/README.md

 5. attacker.m & defender.m & goal_keeper.m
 Change every PD controller to the new one.

 6. Kickball.m
-Cancel kick ball friction force since there is ball decay in updateGameState.m
+Cancel ball friction force since there is ball decay in updateGameState.m